Jan-Jan/rp-server/README.md

 # rxserver

 This is a simple tiny http server for node.
-It uses a functional/reactive approach to be as simple as possible, while targeting basic security best practices by default.
+It uses a functional/reactive approach to be as simple as possible.

 This server has the absolute minimal unique API, so that it is [easy to use for beginners](#background) (no knowledge of rxjs required),